alphagov/whitehall/README.md

 # whitehall

+### Running the Application

+**Use GOV.UK Docker to run any commands that follow.**

 Whitehall is deployed in two modes:

-- 'admin' for publishers to create and manage content; and
+- 'admin' for publishers to create and manage content (e.g. <http://whitehall-admin.dev.gov.uk/government/admin/news/new>)
-- 'frontend' for rendering some content under https://www.gov.uk/government and https://www.gov.uk/world.
+- 'frontend' for rendering content (eg: <http://www.gov.uk/government/get-involved>, <https://www.gov.uk/world>)

+Traditionally, the two sides of Whitehall are available on different domains in development, which reflect their counterparts in production:

+While this usually results in different routing behaviour, in development [all routes can be accessed from either domain](https://github.com/alphagov/whitehall/blob/main/config/routes.rb#L3-L5), although [the redirect behaviour may differ](https://github.com/alphagov/whitehall/blob/main/config/routes.rb#L25-L28).

 ## Nomenclature